 What you should know about graphics cards

 A graphics card resembles a miniature version of a computer motherboard; it is a printed circuit board that contains a CPU, RAM, and other components.
-A graphics card is often referred to as a graphics processing unit, or GPU, although the GPU is simply a component (albeit the primary, defining component).
+A graphics card is often called a graphics processing unit or GPU, although the GPU is simply a component (albeit the primary, defining component).

 In reality, GPUs are classified into two types: